alifcapital/EventStorage/README.md

 ```

 Since we want to publish our an event to the RabbitMQ, the event subscriber must implement the `IMessageBrokerEventPublisher` by passing the type of event (`UserCreated`), we want to publish.
 Your application is now ready to use this publisher.
-Inject the `IEventSenderManager` interface from anywhere in your application, and use the `Send` method to publish your `UserCreated` event.
+Inject the `IOutboxEventManager` interface from anywhere in your application, and use the `Store` method to publish your `UserCreated` event.

 ```
-public class UserController : ControllerBase
+public class UserController(IOutboxEventManager outboxEventManager) : ControllerBase
 {
-    private readonly IOutboxEventManager _outboxEventManager;

-    public UserController(IOutboxEventManager outboxEventManager)
-    {
-        _outboxEventManager = outboxEventManager;
-    }

     [HttpPost]
     public IActionResult Create([FromBody] User item)
     {